 Kauaʻi

-Kauaʻi is the oldest in Hawaii’s modern-day chain and has a reputation for being a lush island; hence, its nickname as the “Garden Island.”
-But it’s also one of the most dramatic islands.
-As volcanoes age, they sink and reflect the effects of erosion, and about five million years of weathering have transformed Kauaʻi into a marvelous sculpture, with natural features found on no other island.
+Kauaʻi is the oldest island in Hawaiʻi’s modern-day chain, with a reputation as the green Garden Island.
+It is also one of the most dramatic.
+As volcanoes age, they sink and erode, and about five million years of weathering have carved Kauaʻi into a deeply sculpted landscape, with natural features found on no other island.

 All Hawaiian islands compared: Oʻahu vs. Maui vs. Kauaʻi vs. the Big Island